gsoft-inc/wl-domain-event-propagation/README.md

 ### Limitations

-For now, librairies has the following limitations :
+For now, libraries has the following limitations :
 - Receiving Cloud Events using push delivery
 - Using Event Grid events with Namespace Topics (Microsoft limitation)
 - Publishing either Cloud or Event Grid events to multiple topics